Tchou/stt/doc/subtyping.md

 found empty during the descent.
 Frisch does something much more sophisticated and tracks the dependencies a bit differently and more precisely (this is the CPS style code in types.ml from CDuce and the combination section 7.1.3 and 7.2 of his thesis).
-Types whose vacuity depend and the status of other types (in our example `(X, [])` depends on `X`), are kept in a todo list and when all their dependencies are satisfied (here `X`) *and* if they are needed, then they are computed.
-This prevents both the "undoing" (backtracking).
+Types whose vacuity depends and the status of other types (in our example `(X, [])` depends on `X`), are kept in a todo list and when all their dependencies are satisfied (here `X`) *and* if they are needed, then they are computed.
+This prevents the "undoing" (backtracking).

 Here, intuitively while descending the first time into `(X, [])` CDuce's code computes a closure